Domestic violence help

 in your region

-This service also encourages the consumer to participate in community life and activities & decrease the burden of care for the Carers.
+|Share and Care Community Services provides non-clinical support to people with severe and/or persistent psychiatric illness to develop/maintain living and social skills.
+This service also encourages the consumer to participate in community life and activities.
 Consumers must provide a referral from the Wheatbelt Mental Health Team, GP, Psychiatrist or Psychologist.|

 Wheatbelt Health Network (the Network) is a not-for-profit organisation that provides multidisciplinary primary care services across the Wheatbelt.
 Services include: